osman12345/EpiNexus/README.md

 # EpiNexus

-A comprehensive **Python-only** epigenomics analysis platform for ChIP-seq, CUT&Tag, CUT&RUN, and ATAC-seq data.
+A comprehensive epigenomics analysis platform for ChIP-seq, CUT&Tag, CUT&RUN, and ATAC-seq data.
 Analyze histone modifications, transcription factor binding, and chromatin accessibility with an intuitive web interface.

 **No R required** - Uses PyDESeq2 for differential analysis (equivalent results to DESeq2/DiffBind).